 Confounding Evil and Dowries

-In history, maidens dressed similarly to the bride would accompany her on the trek to the groom’s village to deflect spurned suitors from kidnapping the bride and stealing her dowry.
+Another major source of wedding traditions in history revolves around bridesmaids.
+Maidens dressed similarly to the bride would accompany her on the trek to the groom’s village to deflect spurned suitors from kidnapping the bride and stealing her dowry.
 Roman law required several witnesses to attend the bride and groom to confuse the evil spirits trying to get the couple; apparently, they were easy to confuse when all were dressed alike…

 The chief bridesmaid or maid/matron of honor would likely have been in charge of the dow-purse, much the way today’s maid of honor holds the bride’s bouquet.
 In ancient Roman weddings, the matron of honor was a moral role model, known for obedience and fidelity, having been married no more than once and have a living husband.
 Her job was to join the hand of the bride and groom for the first time at the ceremony.